-“Saturday-night women who stand out on Sunday morning”
+“Saturday night women, who stand out on Sunday mornings”

 The essence of Danielle Luchetti’s Italian comedy Ordinary Happiness (2019) is enclosed in the film’s original title, Momenti di Trascurabile Felicità – literally, “moments of negligible happiness”.
 The film is based on Francesco Piccolo’s 2010 novel of the same name.
 Coincidentally released the same year as Noah Baumbach’s Marriage Story (2019), the film presents a humorous take on a similar issue.

 Paolo (Pif), a negligent father to his two kids Aurora (Angelica Alleruzzo) and Filippo (Francesco Giammarco), and a frustrating husband to his overworked wife Agata (Thony), dies in a traffic accident as a result of his daredevil approach to life.
 Luckily, thanks to a mistake in the system, he is allowed to return to Earth from the afterlife for 92 minutes.
 Accompanied by the wise old man responsible for the error (Renato Carpentieri), Paolo hurries to say his goodbyes – simultaneously strolling down memory lane in a bid to fix his life’s wrongdoings.

 The film deals with the topic of death and personal fulfillment, blurring the line between fantasy and screeching reality.
 Oftentimes unpolished and rusty, the plot seems all the more acute.
 Bare.
 The colourful close-ups tightly frame our protagonists, enabling us to share the same breath as them – whether we want to or not.
 Paolo, though inept in many ways and constantly challenging our sense of righteous morality, presents an absurdly childish approach to life.
 Through the sacrifice of his likeability, we get a shot by shot exhibition of one’s flaws, without any fluff or context – hardly a pretty thing to witness.